FOR IMMEDIATE RELEASEPress Release # 2014

-The Long Beach Police Department will be conducting a specialized Motorcycle Safety Enforcement Operation on Saturday, January 10, 2015, in an effort to lower deaths and injuries.
-Extra officers will be on duty patrolling areas frequented by motorcyclists and where motorcycle crashes occur.
-Officers will be looking for violations made by drivers and riders alike that can lead to motorcycle crashes.
-They will be cracking down on both those driving regular vehicles and motorcycle riders that are under the influence of drugs or alcohol, speeding, making illegal turns, or committing other dangerous violations.
+The Long Beach Police Department will conduct a specialized Motorcycle Safety Enforcement Operation on June 7 and June 8, 2014, in an effort to lower deaths and injuries.
+Extra officers will patrol areas frequented by motorcyclists and where motorcycle crashes occurred.
+Officers will look for violations made by drivers and riders alike that can lead to motorcycle crashes.
+They will be cracking down on both passenger vehicle and motorcycle operators who are under the influence of drugs or alcohol, speeding, or making illegal turns or other dangerous violations.

-Motorcycle fatalities saw a phenomenal drop of 37 percent from 2008 to 2010, but then rose 23 percent by 2012.
-Operations like this are aimed at curbing any increases in motorcycle deaths and sending the numbers back downward.
+Motorcycle fatalities statewide saw a phenomenal drop of 37% from 2008 to 2010, but then rose 23% by 2012.
+Operations like this are aimed at curbing increases in motorcycle deaths and sending the numbers back downward.

-In the City of Long Beach, there were 295 motorcyclists injured and 19 motorcycle fatalities during a three-year period spanning from January of 2011 to December of 2013.
-California collision data reveals that primary causes of motorcycle-involved crashes include speeding, unsafe turning and impairment due to alcohol and other drugs by both riders and drivers alike.
+In the City of Long Beach, there were 295 motorcyclists injured and 18 motorcycle fatalities during a three-year period spanning from January 2011 to December 2013.